backslash-app/backslash/CONTRIBUTING.md

 3. Run `yarn install` to install the dependencies
 4. Run `yarn start` to run the project

-And viola!
+And voilà!
 You have the project running locally like a boss.
 Now you can make your changes and submit a pull request, good luck!.